GavinHuttley/MutationDiseqAnalysis/README.md

 `fxy-align` -> Aligns the sequences from the 3 rodent genomes.

 `fxy-filter-positions` -> Produces the alignments for analysis, filtering positions to exclude gaps etc..

+## Notebooks

+Assume directory containing latex is sister to current directory

+Assumes all data and result files in place

+Generates all figs and tables for the manuscript plus supplementary material